INSTRUCTIONS FOR CONSULAR REPORT OF BIRTH ABROAD

 - Dark glasses or nonprescription glasses with tinted lenses are not acceptable unless you need them for medical reasons (a medical certificate may be required)

 Fees: The passport fee for a child under 16 years of age is $105.00 and for a child of 16-18 years is $135.00.
-The fee must be paid in cash, dollars or denars.
-Credit cards or checks are not acceptable.
+The fee may be paid either in cash, in U.S. dollars or Macedonian Denars or by credit card (accepted credit cards are: Visa, Master Card, Discover, American Express and Diner's).
+Payment in Euros or with check cannot be accepted.
 A child born to U.S. Military personnel may be entitled to a no-fee passport.
 Please check with your Personal Affairs Office on base.

 What to Expect When You Visit the Embassy